 Check in with your body during the day.
 You may be holding more muscle tension than you think from all that increased cortisol.
 Throughout the day, make a point to check your tension.
 You could try it while feeding.
 When you sit down to feed take a moment to think about your shoulders.
 Are they against the seat?
 Are they hunched?
 Can you lift them and drop them down your back.
 Does that feel different?
 What about your breathing?
 Are you breathing right down into your belly?
 Or is your breathing motion up in your chest area?
 Try taking some deep breaths with long exhales.
 This will start to slow your breathing and your heart rate and start to lower your stress response.
 Doing this multiple times during the day can make a big difference.
 It may make your baby less fussy too.
 It may even help you both to sleep better, and if it doesn't you'll be better able to cope with it.

 Do you need some help to manage your stress?
 If you are feeling anxious most of the day for at least 2-3 days a week, think about talking to your GP about it, as therapies like cognitive behavioural therapy may help.
+Contact me if you would like to find out more about my CBT sessions.

 4. Review your expectations